-- 1) The regularly scheduled duty shift shall consist of one (1) Captain, one (1) Lieutenant, and three (3) Firefighters. - 2) If the on-duty crew is reduced to less than four (4) people due to leave of any type, at least one (1) additional person(s) will be hired in to cover that shift, to maintain a minimum of four.
+- 1) The regularly scheduled duty shift shall consist of 1 Captain, and 3 Firefighters. - 2) If the on-duty crew is reduced to 2 people due to leave of any type, at least 1 additional person will be hired in to cover that shift.